sogladev/spellscript-refactor-tool/README.md

 This tool find the first SpellScript by searching for `public SpellScriptLoader` in a file and converts it.
 Use `--skip` to start at a specific line

 Disclaimer: this tool is dumb.
-It does not add enums for magic numbers, and may remove variables; some manual work is required, but is a good first pass
+It does not add enums for magic numbers, and may remove variables; some manual work is required, but it is a good first pass

 ## Features